2022 Strategic Land Investment Considerations for the School Land Bank Fund

 SchoolLands.Public@slc.ca.gov

-There are no school lands in Alameda, Butte, Calaveras, Contra Costa, Kings, Marin, Merced, Orange, Sacramento, San Francisco, San Joaquin, San Mateo, Santa Clara, Sierra, Solano, Stanislaus, Sutter, Ventura, and Yolo Counties.
+There are no school lands in Alameda, Butte, Calaveras, Contra Costa, Kings, Marin, Merced, Orange, Sacramento, San Francisco, San Joaquin, San Mateo, Santa Clara, Sierra, Solano, Stanislaus, Sutter, Ventura, and Yolo counties.

 Indemnity School Lands (also known as lieu lands)

-When a Section 16 or Section 36 was not granted to California because of an exception, the State was given the opportunity to select replacement lands from the United States (Ch.
+When a Section 16 or Section 36 was not granted to California because of an exception, the state was given the opportunity to select replacement lands from the United States (Ch.
 81 19 Stat.
 267).
 Each transaction involved several steps.
-First, the State filed a list with the federal government describing the lands lost, which were known as base lands.
-Second, the State filed a list with the federal government describing other federal lands selected in place of the base lands.
-When the federal government approved replacement lands, it issued the State a Clear List.
-California’s rights to the base lands were relinquished back to the federal government and title to the selected lands became vested in the State.
+First, the state filed a list with the federal government describing the lands lost, which were known as base lands.
+Second, the state filed a list with the federal government describing other federal lands selected in place of the base lands.
+When the federal government approved replacement lands, it issued the state a Clear List.
+California’s rights to the base lands were relinquished back to the federal government and title to the selected lands became vested in the state.
 The Clear List was the document of conveyance; no patents were issued by the federal government.

-School Lands annual reports
+Forested School Lands